Hello Grad Students!

 9. New Business:

 c.
-Receiving and approving of regulations approved by Graduate Council since February 1, 2020 (Director of Internal Relations)
+Receiving and approving of regulations approved by Graduate Council since February 1, 2021

-[The policy and regulation changes made by Graduate Council since February 1, 2020 may be found here.]
+[The policy and regulation changes made by Graduate Council since February 1, 2021 can be found here.]